10 Best Ski Resorts near Denver, 2024/25

 Snow is plentiful here; just over 30 feet of the white stuff falls on average each season.
 Breck manages to hold onto its snow quite late in the season, and spring skiing here is legendary.
 At this time of year, it will be fluffy at the top and sugar snow at the bottom, a true test of your skiing abilities.

 Uphill capacity is also impressive: 35 lifts can move approximately 50,000 people up the slopes each hour, meaning lift lines are rarely an issue.
-The new Freedom SuperChair installation has gone a long way towards alleviating the crush at the Independence SuperChair and the replacement of the old double on Rip's Ride to a high-speed quad has boosted capacity by 70%.
+If you haven't skied here in a while, you'll notice the Freedom SuperChair installation has helped to alleviate the crush at the Independence SuperChair.
+Plus, the replacement of the old double on Rip's Ride with a high-speed quad makes getting up out of the valley much more enjoyable and faster.

-More great skier news, the 5-Chair has been transformed into a new, high-speed quad and a new name: the FIVE SuperChair.
+More great skier news, last season, the 5-Chair was transformed into a high-speed quad and renamed the FIVE SuperChair.
 Now Peak 8 is entirely serviced by high-speed equipment making for more laps and huge vertical.

 The town of Breckenridge is a true town, unlike other base areas.
 It has a mining history and is full of things to do, as well as great shops and restaurants.
 On one of the 300-plus sunny days, walk through the restaurants to the back patios.
 Here, you'll be able to soak up the sun and watch the skiers descend the slopes as you chat about your skiing.

-Note that for 2023/24, Breckenridge (owned by Vail Resorts) will be limiting the number of day lift tickets sold to ensure a better on-hill experience.
+Note that for 2024/25, Breckenridge, like other Vail Resorts, will be limiting the number of day lift tickets sold to ensure a better on-hill experience.
 EPIC season pass and day pass holders are exempt from the daily limits, as are customers of the ski school.
 The number of day tickets available on any specific day will be posted on the resort's website.

 Official site: www.breckenridge.com